inbo/watina/README.md

 ## Welcome

-The `watina` package is an R package with functions to query and preprocess data from the _INBO Watina database_.
-This database provides groundwater levels and groundwater chemical data, mainly from natural areas in Flanders (Belgium).
+The `watina` package is an R package with functions to query and preprocess data from the _Watina database_ at the Research Institute for Nature and Forest (INBO).
+This database provides groundwater level and chemical data, mainly from natural areas in Flanders (Belgium).

 Currently the R package won't work outside INBO.